Benjamin Dichter: Politics

 In 2014, Dichter ran for Toronto city council for Toronto Centre-Rosedale, winning approximately 1,500 out of 31,000 votes, (just under five per cent).
 His platform focused on budgets, infrastructure, transit, a desire to avoid partisanship politics, and a specific ambition to create affordable low-rise housing.
 Kristyn Wong-Tam won the riding.

 After the original candidate Tim Dutaud was dropped by the federal Conservative party of Canada, Dichter ran as the candidate for the Toronto-Danforth riding in 2015.
 Dichter was the only candidate to not turn up for a climate change debate and likewise missed the debate on electoral reform.
 He won 5,478 votes, ranking third, behind winner Liberal Julie Dabrusin and runner up New Democratic Parity incumbent Craig Scott.

 Dichter is the founder of LGBTory, the Rainbow Conservatives of Canada.

-In 2016-2017, Dichter raised criticism against political tolerance to risk, from Islamic extremists.
+In 2016–2017, Dichter raised criticism against political tolerance to risk, from Islamic extremists.
 On 13 June 2016, Dichter and members of LGBTory attended a vigil in Toronto for the victims of the Orlando nightclub shooting; later criticizing some political and activist attendees, for hijacking the event.
 In 2019, at a People's Party of Canada's first national convention, Dichter did the opening keynote speech where he spoke about "political Islam" and how it has "infiltrated" the Liberal party and the Conservative party of Canada.
 Maxime Bernier thanked Dichter for raising questions about how Canada dealt with Islamic extremism.

 Canada convoy protest

-On 14 January 2022, Dichter co-organized the GoFundMe crowd-funding for the Canada convoy protest.
-A successful court injunction from local residents and businesses forced the funds to be frozen, prompting Dichter to accuse GoFundMe of theft.
+Beginning mid-January 2022, Dichter was the spokesman, and the co-organizer of crowd funding, for the Canada convoy protest.

+Dichter was listed, together with Tamara Lich, on the GoFundMe crowd-funding campaign.

+A superior court ruling on a Mareva injunction motion, resulted in the freezing of accounts holding donated funds.
 In February 2022, Dichter agreed to move the funds into an escrow account.

-Dichter has was a spokespeople for the Canada convoy protest.
-When asked, he expressed no concern at the presence of confederate flags at the event.

-In January 2022, he called on protestors to be peaceful.
+Dichter described his general views that align with the convoy in testimony at the Public Order Emergency Commission (POEC) in November 2022.
+He stated that he was vaccinated, but uncomfortable with mandates and ArriveCAN app and data tracking due to his work in trucking.
+He described his main message as spokesman was "peace, love, unity and freedom".
+Concerned with individuals and groups creating discord or promoting controversial messages in the protest, including James Bauder, Jeremy MacKenzie and Pat King and others, Dichter recommended official messaging to separate from others.
+On the topic of a couple confederate flags appearing of at the event, he expressed skepticism about the individuals and intentions.

-As police moved to stop the protest, Dichter called on protestors to stand their ground, and called on police to let drivers remove their vehicles, before leaving Ottawa himself.
+As police moved to stop the protest, Dichter called on police to let drivers remove their vehicles.

-He has self-published the book Honking for Freedom: The Truckers Convoy that Gave us Hope that was ghost written with former journalist John Goddard.
-In the book, Dichter claimed that the Nazi flags observed at the protest were planted by agents of the Government of Canada, while later conceding in a 2022 interview with Canadian Jewish News that the flag may have been held by protestors.
+He has self-published the book Honking for Freedom: The Truckers Convoy that Gave us Hope that was co-written with former journalist John Goddard.

-Dichter is target of a $300 million class-action lawsuit launched by Ottawa residents.
+At the end of 2023, Dichter remained a named defendant in a $300 million class-action lawsuit launched by Ottawa residents.

-At the Public Order Emergency Commission, Dichter testified that he had sought the removal of Pat King from the protest leadership, and organised a crypto currency fundraiser for the protest.